How Do You Measure for Different Types of Home Flooring?

 The essential approach is to measure each room separately and add their totals together.
 Then, add extra for trimming and to have spare flooring on hand for future use.
-For this job, a locking tape measure like this highly rated model from Stanley is ideal.
+For this job, a locking tape measure like this highly rated model from DeWalt is ideal.

 We suggest writing down room totals as you go.
 Drawing a rough sketch of the rooms where flooring will be installed, and writing the dimensions on the drawing, is another common approach.